rlondner/mongodb-3.6-workshop/labs/change-streams/node/README.md

 1. Now stop the `listen.js` process.
 The goal of shutting down this process manually is to simulate a random application failure and the ability to resume processing MongoDB Change Streams from the exact time the application failed.
 1. Add a few documents by running `node produce.js` several times.
 1. Start `node listen.js` again and notice that the previous documents you just added get processed right away.
+1. Run `node update.js` and look at the window running `listen.js`, you should see `listen.js` processing updates

 ## Lab 1 Questions